-Say: Listen to these word parts, im-por-tant.
+Say: Listen to these word parts: im-por-tant.
 Now put them together: important.
 This time clap for the parts.
-Ready? im-por-tant (clap, clap, clap, clap) Children care important.
-Depent with are care to a tar (area vater) bull do an clap) Children say, important.
-Repeat with ex-ca-va-tor, (excavator), bull-do-zer, (bulldozer) and lea-der (leader).
+Ready? im-por-tant (clap, clap) Pocket chart

+Children say, important.
+Repeat with im-pos-si-ble, (impossible) and in-ter-est-ed (interested).